-Use ½ tsp sea salt for every cup of water.
+Use ½ teaspoon sea salt for every cup of water.
 Mix sea salt into water before pouring it into your nut or seed container.
 Fill your container almost full with saltwater so the nuts or seeds have enough water to soak in.

 Seeds, which are smaller, should be soaked for less time, again depending on the seed.
 See my guide below for exact times.

 Once soaking is complete, rinse well and drain.
 Never keep or use the soak water for anything.
 Discard it!

 |Nut/Seed||Soaking Time||Dehydrating Time|